jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

     - Object order

-        - Will position the sub-objects in a certain order.
+        - Might position the sub-objects in a certain order.

     - Connectors